YoeDistro/yoedistro.org/content/posts/2020-04-09_64-bit Kernels with 32-bit Userspace.md

 # Introduction

-Plenty of new SBCs and SOMs are increasingly being designed using 64bit ARM (aarch64) CPU architecture.
+Many new SBCs and SOMs are increasingly being designed using the 64bit ARM (aarch64) CPU architecture.
 Examples include the RaspberryPI3 (cortext-a53), RaspberryPI4 (cortex-a72), and iMX8 based SOMs -- all use the armv8+ architecture.
 The board support packages for these platforms all support native 64bit on these platforms and are quite stable.
-However some application stacks may still require 32bit mode support for various reasons.
+However some applications stacks may still require 32bit mode support for various reasons.
+Additionally, 64-bit applications typically use more DRAM and may perform slower than the same application compiled in 32-bit mode.

 # Choices